 Kids will love exploring bridges on a Covered Bridges Tour.
-Photo of Mood's Covered Bridge courtesy of Visit Bucks County
+Photo of Perkasie Covered Bridge courtesy of Visit Bucks County

-Explore some of the 10 remaining covered bridges in Bucks County with a scenic drive.
-These bridges, romantically known as "kissing bridges," have been around since the 19th century and are great photo ops.
+Explore some of the 10 remaining covered bridges in Bucks County with a scenic DIY drive.
+These bridges, romantically known as "kissing bridges," have been around since the 19th century and are great photo-ops.
 Plus, what kid doesn't like driving through something like these magical beauties?

 Get out of the car and hitch a ride on a horse through beautiful Nockamixon State Park.
 Haycock Stables specializes in family outings and offers trail rides for kids ages 7 and up.
 Have littles who are too small?
 Take the family for a hike through the state park, which offers four "easy hiking" trails.

-Take an entertaining an educational train adventure through Bucks County at the New Hope & Ivyland Railroad.
+Take a train ride through Bucks County with the New Hope & Ivyland Railroad.
 Photo courtesy of the railroad

-For families who like to be outside, Bucks County has plenty to offer.
-This itinerary takes you from boulders to water sports, wildflowers to farms.
+For families who like to be outside, Bucks County has plenty of hikes, water sports, and farms.

-Pitch a tent, rent a cabin, or drive the RV and set up camp at the Ringing Rocks Family Campground.
+Pitch a tent, rent a cabin, or drive the RV and set up camp at the seasonal Ringing Rocks Family Campground (closes in October).
 Whether you're a camping aficionado or like to keep a firm boundary between you and bugs, this campground will make sure you have fun in the great outdoors.
 Plus, camping trips, whether they go according to plan or not, can produce some really fond memories.

 Nockamixion State Park is a Bucks County favorite for a whole host of water sports, from fishing and swimming to tubing and rafting.
 And in the colder months, you can still play.
 Ice skating and sledding are available to visitors during the winter.

-Shady Brook Farm in Yardley has been around for over 100 years, offering pick-your-own crops, playground, farmer's market, local pub, and a slew of fun family events throughout the year.
+This popular Yardley farm has been around for over 100 years, offering pick-your-own crops, a playground, farmer's market, local pub, and a slew of fun family events throughout the year.
 Grab some homemade ice cream for the kids and a pint for the grown-ups, and savor the last bits of your weekend away in Bucks County.

 Did we hit on all the best spots in Bucks County?
 Did we miss your favorite one?
-Head over to our Facebook page and let us know.
-And remember: Sharing is caring.
-Send this post to a friend who might enjoy exploring this great part of Pennsylvania.
-Happy travels!
+Head over to our Pennsylvania Facebook page and let us know.